 Unless excused by satisfactory performance on the Advanced Placement physics test, first-year students are assigned to a variant of general physics based on the results of the calculus placement test.
 Transfer students who have satisfactorily completed calculus-based introductory physics courses at another university may be granted appropriate transfer credit upon petition to and approval by the concentration chair.
 However, the procedures for obtaining credit for the lab portions of the courses, described in the following section on Advanced Placement, applies.
 Third- and fourth-year students are assigned to a variant based on their GPA in previous mathematics and chemistry courses taken in the College.
 For entry into PHYS 13100, this GPA must be above 2.5; for entry into PHYS 14100, it must be above 3.0.
-If any student is unhappy with the level of introductory physics placement, he or she may submit a petition in writing to the undergraduate program chair (KPTC 205).
+A student who is unhappy with his or her level of introductory physics placement may submit a petition in writing to the undergraduate program chair (KPTC 205).

-Students who complete PHYS 14100 or 14200 with a grade below C are normally required to move to PHYS 13200 or 13300 the following quarter.
-Petitions for waiver of this requirement have to be presented to the undergraduate program chair before the second day of the succeeding course.
-Students who receive an A or A- in PHYS 13100 are allowed (and encouraged) to move to PHYS 14200.
+A student who completes PHYS 14100 or 14200 with a grade below C is normally required to move to PHYS 13200 or 13300 the following quarter.
+Petitions for waiver of this requirement must be presented to the undergraduate program chair before the second day of the succeeding course.
+A student who receives an A or A- in PHYS 13100 may petition the undergraduate program chair to move to PHYS 14200.

 Advanced Placement.
-Students who took the C Advanced Placement examination in physics prior to matriculation in the College and received a grade of 4 or 5 are given credit for the lecture portions of PHYS 12100-12200-12300.
+Students who took the C Advanced Placement examination in physics prior to matriculation in the College and received a grade of 4 or 5 are given credit for PHYS 12100-12200-12300.

 The Department of Physics also administers accreditation examinations in PHYS 12100-12200-12300 and PHYS 14100-14200-14300 at the beginning of the corresponding quarter of each year.
 Students may receive credit for the lecture portion of one or more quarters of general physics on the basis of their performance on these examinations.
-All students who receive advanced standing on the basis of any of the above examinations or who receive transfer credit are interviewed by the undergraduate program chair to determine the extent of their lab experience.
+All students who receive advanced standing on the basis of accreditation examinations are interviewed by the undergraduate program chair to determine the extent of their lab experience.
 Those who have not completed the equivalent of the lab portions of the courses are asked to do some or all of the experiments when the relevant courses are offered.

 Grading.
-All regular (nonresearch) physics courses must be taken for letter grades.
-The Department of Physics requires students to pass General Physics I, II, and III and PHYS 15400, 18500, and 23400 with a GPA of 2.0 or better to continue in the concentration program.
+All regular (nonresearch) physics courses must be taken for quality grades.
+The Department of Physics requires students to pass General Physics I, II, and III and PHYS 15400, 18500, and 23400 with a GPA of 2.0 or higher to continue in the concentration program.
 To graduate with a concentration in physics, the College requires students to achieve a minimum GPA of 2.0 in the courses listed under "Concentration" in the preceding Summary of Requirements section.
 Any grade conferring course credit may be counted toward the minimum GPA requirements at the time of graduation.
 Incompletes are permitted only under exceptional circumstances.